heiwad/sagemaker-canvas-demo/readme.md

 1. Create a Sagemaker using the Quick Setup and allow Sagemaker to create the default execution role.

    You may create your domain in one of the following regions: US East (Ohio), US East (N. Virginia), US West (Oregon), Asia Pacific (Tokyo), Europe (Frankfurt), or Europe (Ireland).

+   - When prompted to allow access to additional S3 buckets, you may choose either option.
+This demo does *not* require access to additional S3 buckets
+   - When prompted for VPC access, pick whichever option makes the most sense for you.
+This demo does *not* require VPC integration.

 2. Find the S3 bucket created for your SageMaker Studio domain and apply the following CORS policy to the bucket.